chandansingh5/CSNestedCollectionView/README.md

 # SwiftCSCollectionTableView

-SwiftCHCollectionTableView is an implementation of the nesting UICollectionView inside UITableView as seen on many apps, like Gana, Netfilx or airbnb.
+SwiftCSCollectionTableView is an implementation of the nesting UICollectionView inside UITableView as seen on many apps, like Gana, Netfilx or airbnb.

 # Features